 We’d just ask you why on earth you haven’t finished it yet.

-And here is where being an optimist pays off, yes Scotch is good for you!
+2. Is Scotch good for you?And here is where being an optimist pays off, yes Scotch is good for you!

 In moderation, obviously.
 Scotch has been praised by real life, not on commission, health experts, for its ability to prevent heart attacks, blood clots, strokes, dementia and even cancer.
 A lot of this is down to the ellagic acid which is found in Whisky; a very powerful antioxidant.